Ada-Developers-Academy/daily-curriculum/topic_resources/rails/rspec-with-rails.md

     rake db:migrate

 In the `spec/models/post_spec.rb` we can see that some of the structure for writing rspec tests already exists.
 We have a `pending` spec, this syntax can be useful for keeping track of upcoming tasks.

+Let's see the `pending` spec run by running `rspec` from the terminal.

-But we don't need it, so replace that line with a new test:
+Now that we've verified our `pending` test, let's replace that line with a new test:
 ```ruby
 describe ".validates" do
   it "must have a body" do